lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 1. the data values at each cell point,

-2. the parametric coordinates of the point p within the cell, and
+2. the parametric coordinates of the point $p$ within the cell, and

 3. the cell type including interpolation functions.